TGFD-Project/TGFD/README.md

 -optgraphload true
 ```

-Example of a coordinator conf.txt (to run on Amazon EC2):
+Example of a conf.txt for a worker node name "worker1" (to run on Amazon EC2):
 ```
 -d1 imdb-141031/imdb-141031.nt
 -c2 imdb-141031/diff_2014-10-31_2014-11-28_imdbp0800_full.json